utkarsh-ls/You-ll-WIN/scenes/act1.md

 `bb({eyes:"normal"});`

-{{if !_.fifteencigs}}
+{{if !_.twentyhours}}
-b: So yeah we should go to that party!
+b: So yeah we should go to that group study!
 {{/if}}

 {{if _.parasite}}
-b: Just bring the laptop so we can do work, and not be a society-parasite.
+b: Just bring your own notes, so we can do our own work, and not be distracted by those people.
 {{/if}}

 {{if _.whitebread}}
-b: Just as long as they don't serve WHITE BREAD
+b: Just make sure we only study and not waste our time talking and listening to others.
 {{/if}}

 `hong({mouth:"anger", eyes:"anger"});`